 - Male pattern baldness – High levels of testosterone produced is converted to Dihydrotestosterone (DHT) in the body which interferes with hair growth and causes hair thinning resulting in male pattern baldness.

-An Effective Solution to the PCOD Problem – ZIV APPROACH
+An Effective Solution to the PCOD Problem Symptoms – ZIV APPROACH

-The things that we underestimate in our life – are the ones that work wonders!
+The things that we underestimate in our life are the ones that work wonders!
 These small lifestyle changes can help you improve hormonal balance.
-You just to need make ZIV a habit, a part of your lifestyle.
-It is a 3 pronged Daily approach that includes
+You just need to make ZIV a habit and a part of your lifestyle.
+It is a 3-pronged daily approach that includes:

 - 55:35:10 Diet